Authored by the expert who managed and guided the team behind the Hungary Property Pack

 Insights

-- Hungary's investor permit is valid for up to 10 years and can be renewed for another 10 years, making it one of the longest initial validity periods in the European Union.
+- The guest investor residence permit in Hungary is valid for 10 years and renewable once for another 10 years, making it one of the longest investor permits in Europe.

-- The standard property transfer duty in Hungary is 4% of the purchase price, which buyers should factor into their total investment budget.
+- Hungary's property transfer duty sits at 4% of the purchase price, which is one of the higher buyer taxes in Central Europe and should be factored into your total investment budget.

 Can buying property help me get permanent residency in Hungary?